ColaLL/AcrossNetworkEmbeddingDiversity/README.md

 # Model  Runing

-All the model files in FinalModel package, run IONE.java and IONEDiversity.java first, then several embedding file will be generated in foursquare/embeddings and twitter/embeddings.
+All the model files in FinalModel package.

+Run IONE.java and IONEDiversity.java first, then several embedding file will be generated in foursquare/embeddings and twitter/embeddings.

+For IONE.java 4 embeddings,

+foursquare/twitter.embedding.update.2SameAnchor.concatenate.100_dim.9.foldtrain.10000000                        *IONE-Ex model*
+foursquare/twitter.embedding.update.2SameAnchor.InputContextVector.100_dim.9.foldtrain.10000000
+foursquare/twitter.embedding.update.2SameAnchor.OutputContextVector.100_dim.9.foldtrain.10000000
+foursquare/twitter.embedding.update.2SameAnchor.twodirectionContext.100_dim.9.foldtrain.10000000                *IONE model*

+For IONEDiversity.java 4 embeddings,

+Then run ConcatenateAnswer.java for concatenating the embeddings,

+Of course, you can change the paths of different embeddings files for different models which are described in the paper.

+Finally, you can run the getPrecision.java for the results which are used in the paper.
+Just make sure that the path of embedding files to be concatenated are corrected.

 # Data description